uasoft-indonesia/badaso-docs/docs/core-concept/role-and-permission.md

     >
     ```

     What if you will make a permission for your **broadcast** named `broadcast.vue`?
-Just add it to your code:
+Just add this to your code:

     ```bash title="edit.vue"
     <template>